nhamlh/postgres-s3-backup/README.md

 - S3_BUCKET

 # [.pgpass](https://www.postgresql.org/docs/9.3/libpq-pgpass.html)
-User for each database must has the privileges to access all databases
+The user for each database must has the privileges to access all databases